 How to Sign European Contracts from India in 2026

-If your business signs contracts with EU clients, sooner or later you will hit a procurement gate that demands an eIDAS Qualified Electronic Signature.
+If your business signs contracts with EU customers, sooner or later you will hit a procurement gate that requires an eIDAS Qualified Electronic Signature.
 This guide explains the three situations you will face, why your usual Indian signing tool will not work for the strictest one, and how to set up a QES path in under 10 minutes.

 The three situations you will encounter